-Step one to creating visualization is by not chasing it.
-It is not a quality that can be acquired by using the best book writing software or the right tools.
-They come with many rounds of revision and the re-reading.
+Step one to creating visualization is not chasing it.
+It is not a quality that can be acquired by using the best book-writing software or the right tools.
+They come with many rounds of revision and re-reading.

 They also take years of writing to master.
 While some writers have a gifted mind for this, it’s not a quality that cannot be learned.

-One good exercise is to highlight or mark sections of other books that you find visually impactable.
-Simply identifying these parts in other books helps your brains better break-down the science behind them.
+One good exercise is to highlight or mark sections of other books that you find visually impactful.
+Simply identifying these parts in other books helps your brain better break down the science behind them.
 You will be able to notice better what these authors are doing right, and what elements trigger a mental image for you.

 Reading fantasy or horror is another excellent exercise.
 These are books that rely wholly on the ability to make your readers visualize a non-existent entity.
 You can almost imagine the eerie details and more unusual quirks of the characters while you read any of the paranormal books by Stephen King.